GlennPeulen/GlennPeulen.github.io/index.markdown

 ---

 ![image](assets/img/Glenn.jpg)

+Hi!
+Thats me!

-This is my personal blog site.
-I am a random college student trying to figure out life.
+This is my personal blog and note taking website.
+I post random things that I need to access handy and I am fine with things being public.
+Hope you enjoy going through this mess.

+Happy Journey!